Small, Journal of the New York Botanical Garden 20(230): 29, 1919

 Details

 Cladodes are obovate or cuneate, varying to elliptic or even oval, and thickish, and unlike the cladodes of other Florida prickly pears, the cladodes are gray-green.
 Where they join the main trunk, cladodes may be cylindrical.
-This prickly pear has numerous long, thin spines that may be deflexed on mature pads.
+This prickly pear has numerous long, thin spines that may be deflexed or erect on mature pads.
 There are 1(2) spines per areole that are up to 4(6) cm long.

 The flowers are light yellow and the stigma is cream-colored.
 Bud tepals are distinctly recurved, creating a unique look.
 This Opuntia has small, thick-obovoid, many-seeded fruits.
 Seeds are about 4 mm across.
 Some authors propose that this Opuntia is a form of O. austrina or even O. polycarpa.
 There are definite similarities; however, for now, we accept it as a stand-alone species.
 Mature plants have tuberous roots.